factor10/intent/site/content/_index.md

 experimental features.
 So assume that you will need a recent version of Dotty to use Intent.

-We'll try to state minimum requried Dotty version in `README.md` (you can also find it in `build.sbt`)
+We'll try to state minimum required Dotty version in `README.md` (you can also find it in `build.sbt`)

 ### Setting up SBT